Ultimate Guide for Choosing Your Dress

 - Bring a blanket: to lay out all of your clothing pieces and not get them dirty.
 Even though they will get dusty/wet throughout the day.
 Which is a great sign of an adventure-filled day!
 You can grab a lightweight hiking blanket like a Rumpl Blanket if you want something that’s easy to hike with.

-- Maybe a second blanket for your photographer to hold up while you change.
-This will help not only with privacy but also wind!
+- Maybe a second blanket for me (or your partner) to hold up while you change.
+This will help not only with privacy but also with wind!

 - If you have an open back, make sure your hiking bra doesn’t leave impression marks.
 I recommend wearing a bralette and using baby wipes to wipe down any sweat.

 Bathrooms: A lot of trailheads either don’t have bathrooms or they have vault toilets (no running water, mirrors, or lights).
-So you probably can’t rely on a bathroom to be your safe haven for changing unless your photographer has told you otherwise.
+So you probably can’t rely on a bathroom to be your safe haven for changing unless I’ve prepped you otherwise.
 It’s best to change at the car or at the end of the trail.

-Keep Your Socks/Shoes Clean: Packing a big trash bag is a great, lightweight “makeshift rug” to stand on while changing, and then you can shove your hiking clothes inside when your done changing.
+Keep Your Socks/Shoes Clean: Packing a big trash bag is a great, lightweight “makeshift rug” to stand on while changing, and then you can shove your hiking clothes inside when you’re done changing.
 It’s also a great backpack liner to protect your belongings if it starts raining.
-You can bring a lightweight blanket for changing too if you’d like for one of us to create a makeshift wall for privacy.
+You can bring a lightweight blanket for changing too if you’d like for me to create a makeshift wall for privacy.